AI Use Cases/Software

 Why Generic Tools Fail

-Generic RPA tools and basic Zapier automations fail because they don't understand Software-specific workflows.
+Generic automation tools and basic Zapier workflows fail because they don't understand Software-specific workflows.
 They can't parse technical deal context from Slack threads, GitHub commits, or Datadog incident patterns that signal product-market fit or churn risk.
 They treat all CRM fields as equal when your Sales team knows that deployment frequency, MTTR, and infrastructure cost data from AWS/GCP/Azure are the real signals that predict expansion revenue and upsell velocity.

 The AI Solution